U.S. factory, auto sales data bolster growth outlook

 The increase came even though there were two fewer selling days than a year ago.

-Most major automakers beat expectations, and sales at the top-selling manufacturer in the U.S. market, General Motors Co (GM.N), rose 1 percent despite its ongoing safety crisis.
+Most major automakers beat expectations, and sales at the top-selling manufacturer in the U.S. market, General Motors Co, rose 1 percent despite its ongoing safety crisis.
 Analysts had expected GM's sales to fall 6 percent.

 NOT ALL ROSY